TPS210 Fluid Mechanics 2: Engineering

 Lectures: 38 hours.
 Problem solving sessions: 18 hours.
 Laboratory exercises: 16 hours.

-The course is primarily designed for students aiming for a Master"s degree in Water- and Environmental Engineering or Machinery- and Process Engineering, but is also useful for other technology students.
+The course is primarily designed for students aiming for a master"s degree in water and wnvironmental engineering or mechanical and process engineering, but is also useful for other technology students.

 Allowed examination aids: B1 Calculator handed out, no other aids